qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * In the :guilabel:`General` tab the project title, selection and background color, layer units, precision, and the option to save relative paths to layers can be defined.
 You can define the layer units (only used when CRS transformation is disabled) and the precision of decimal places to use.
+You also can define a project scale list, that overrides the global predefined scales.
 * The :guilabel:`CRS Coordinate Reference System` tab enables you to choose the CRS for this project, and to enable on-the-fly re-projection of raster and vector layers when displaying layers from a different CRS.